 One would have to still take a snapshot - hope that it actually compiles.
 From my personal experience, while I'm writing code, it rarely compiles in the first attempt.
 So then we would really have to work on snapshots where we know it compiles.
 At that point, you are really creating "commits" and pushing it to the remote.
 I am not sure if we can really completely avoid conflicts in such model.

-2 hours ago by lifekaizen
+4 years ago by lifekaizen

 Itâs a good question.
 Well, CRDTs are just an underlying data type that guarantee conflict free eventual consistency.
 That doesnât mean the result would be an English paragraph or buildable code, however.
 Then what git does really well that bare CRDTs donât are things like branching and local experimentation.
 Being intentional with commit points can also keep file sizes down, for a more real-time tool like Docs potentially every character change would be stored.
 CRDTs can have performance problems with things like file size growth.